jpiasodimu/sigaida-guided-project/README.md

 # SIGAIDA Guided Project

 ## What this project does
-- This project includes a bus-data folder, with our script used for collecting bus data, as well as the gen-ed-ai folder, which includes CSS, Typescript, and Node.js functionality used to create our course-recommender website.
+- This project includes a bus-data folder, with our Python script used for collecting bus data, as well as the gen-ed-ai folder, which includes CSS, Typescript, and Node.js functionality used to create our course-recommender website.

 ## Project Structure
-sigaida-guided-project/
+sigaida-guided-project/ \
- bus-data/
+  bus-data/ \
   data/ --> Sample data from MTD website GTFS Feed output/ --> Collected CSV data
 ├── src/ --> Python script (main) and notebook
 ├── gen-ed-ai/